-The io.jenetics.xml module allows to write and read Chromosomes and Genotypes to and from XML.
+The io.jenetics.xml module allows for writing and reading Chromosomes and Genotypes to and from XML.
 Since the existing JAXB marshaling is part of the deprecated javax.xml.bind module the io.jenetics.xml module is now the recommended for XML marshalling of the Jenetics classes.
-The XML marshalling, implemented in this module, is based on the Java XMLStreamWriter and XML-StreamReader classes of the java.xml module.
+The XML marshalling, implemented in this module, is based on the Java XMLStreamWriter and XMLStreamReader classes of the java.xml module.